Heliotropium amplexicaule or Purpletop aka Blue Heliotrope

 Photosynthetic Pathway: Purpletop is a C3 Weed.

-Flower: The flowers of Blue Heliotrope are blue to purple with yellow centres, and up to 6 mm in diameter.
-The small flowers are at the coiled tips of the flowering stems are are held above the plant.
+Flower: Purpletop flowers are blue to purple with yellow centres, and up to 6 mm across.
+They are at the end of coiled tips of the flower stems, and are held above the plant.

-In frost free areas it grows and flowers throughout the year after rain.
+• In frost free areas it grows and flowers all through the year after it rains.

-Height: It grows to a height of 15 to 30 cm.
+Height: It nomally grows to a height of 15 to 30 cm.

-Leaf length: Purpletop has spear shaped leaves which are a dull green colour.
-The stem, like the leaves is hairy.
+Leaf length: The leaves of Purpletop have a spear shape, and are a dull green colour.

 Leaf Width: The leaves are 15 to 20 mm wide, and have a toothed leaf edge.

-Leaf ID: Blue heliotrope is hairy along its leaf edges.
+Leaf ID: This weed has hairs on its stem, and along its leaf edges.

-• Blue Heliotrope reproduces from both seed and root fragments.
+• Purpletop spreads by seed and root fragments.

-• The number of flowering flushes per season reduces in drought but increases in wet Summers.
+• The number of times it flowers in a season reduces in a drought but increases in wet Summers.

-• Buried seeds is viable for more than a decade.
+• Any buried seeds can remain viable for over a decade.

-• If you don’t control Blue Heliotrope, it develops vast soil seedbanks of up to 50,000 seeds/m2.
+• If you don’t control this weed, it can develop vast seedbanks that have up to 50,000 seeds/m2.

 Comments:

-• It is in the same family as Paterson’s curse, and when matures it has woody root stock.
+• It is in the same family as Paterson’s curse.
+When it matures it has woody root stock.

-• Plants can stay in as rosettes for long periods,especially in harsh conditions such as drought.
+• Plants can stay as rosettes for long periods in harsh conditions such as drought.

-• The tap root of Blue Heliotrope is up to 1 m long.
-This is the key reason it is so drought tolerant.
+• The tap root of is up to 1 m long.
+This is the main reason it is so drought tolerant.

-Habitat: You often see Blue Heliotrope along roadsides or in lawns, parks and gardens.
-Blue heliotrope colonises disturbed areas and favours thin or bare areas or overgrazed pastures.
+You often see this weed along roadsides or in lawns, parks and gardens.
+It colonises disturbed areas and favours thin or bare ground or overgrazed pastures.
 It tolerates shade but not waterlogging.

 More on lawn and turf grass weeds is in our weed ID chart.